InScight-Magazine/InScight-Magazine.github.io/_posts/Issue5/2025-08-29-chandrima.md

 permalink: "/issue5/chandrima-easier/"
 ---

-_Progress in science depends on new techniques, new discoveries, and new ideas, probably in that order_.
+_Progress in science depends on new techniques, new discoveries, and new ideas, probably in that order_. &mdash; *Sydney Brenner*

-#sym.dash.em *Sydney Brenner*

 ## Introduction